molgenis/molgenis.org/public/documentation/guide-customize.md

 | ***mod***|data, aggregates, charts, annotators|Select a Data Explorer tab to show|entity=test_data&hideselect=true&mod=data|

 **Creating redirects to URLs outside MOLGENIS**
 Using the redirect plugin as a menu item, you are able to create a link to an outside source.
-To show how this works, we will create a menu item that links to wikipedia.
+To show how this works, we will create a menu item that links to Wikipedia.

 First, create a new Menu item that has the following traits: